bernardogarza/bookstore/README.md

 # Bookstore
-This is a React and Redux app that helps the users to keep track of the books they own and filter them by category.
+This project is built with React and Redux.
+It allows users to keep track of the books they own and filter them by category.

 ## Contributors